 What is Google Cloud (GCP)?

-Google Cloud Platform (GCP) is a cloud service provider (CSP) that offers Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-ervice (SaaS).
+Google Cloud (formerly Google Cloud Platform or GCP) is a cloud service provider (CSP) that offers Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-ervice (SaaS).

 GCP is part of Google Cloud, which includes the GCP public cloud infrastructure and Google Workspace, a collection of cloud computing, productivity and collaboration tools, software, and products developed and marketed by Google (including Google Search, Gmail, Google Drive, and YouTube).